freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/regular-expressions/match-all-letters-and-numbers.md

 );
 ```

-Your regex should find 30 alphanumeric characters in `"How vexingly quick daft zebras jump!"`
+Your regex should find 30 alphanumeric characters in `How vexingly quick daft zebras jump!`

 ```js
 assert(